Fractured friendship of Aaron Hernandez and a gangster played out in bone-chilling court scene

 That’s one way to put it.

-The most fateful came in July 2012, when Bradley testified that Hernandez, angry that de Abreu didn’t pay him enough respect earlier in the night when he bumped into the Patriot and caused a drink to splash.
-Hernandez spotted de Abreu’s party driving away at closing time and ordered Bradley to follow in pursuit.
+The most fateful came in July 2012, when Bradley testified that Hernandez grew angry that de Abreu didn’t pay him enough respect when he bumped into the Patriot and caused a drink to splash.
+Later, Hernandez spotted de Abreu’s party driving away at closing time and ordered Bradley to follow in pursuit.

 Bradley did just that, running a red light to pull up alongside the Cape Verdean immigrant’s car.
 That’s when Bradley said Hernandez, wearing rosary beads as a necklace, fired five shots.
 He would have done more, but he was out of ammo.